jaredpalmer/formik/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: "\U0001F680Feature request"
+name: Feature request
-about: Suggest an idea for Formik
+about: Request a new feature for Formik
 title: ''
-labels: ''
+labels: 'Type: Feature Request'
 assignees: ''

 ---

-## 🚀 Feature request
+## Feature request

 ### Current Behavior